26 Things to do in Suzhou China – All You Need to Know Before you Go

 • If you want to book a class, ask your guide or concierge to phone Master Yang.
 Everyone knows him, he’s famous!

-What started out as a quiet and serene morning, quickly turned to a lively performance as local Chinese citizens stopped by to watch us try our hand at their traditional art.
+What started out as a quiet and serene morning quickly turned to a lively performance as local Chinese citizens stopped by to watch us try our hand at their traditional art.

 Things to do in Suzhou China

 Suzhou is known as the Venice of the East, but Tonglin Watertown truly lives up to it.
+The Suzhou Silk Museum, the first museum dedicated to silk in China, showcases exhibitions on China’s 7000 years’ silk history, traditional silk-weaving skills, and silk garments.

 Just a one-hour drive from Suzhou, this lovely town is the perfect place to get on a canal and take in the sights.
+Tongli is one of six ancient towns south of the Yangtze River, and it can even be reached by Shanghai public transit.

-One of the most photogenic stops is on the canal tour when we passed a boat filled with large blackbirds.
+Like Suzhou, it has a classical Chinese garden to explore, there are canals running through the town and pedestrian streets crossing over ancient bridges to wander.
+One of the most photogenic stops was on the canal tour when we passed a boat filled with large blackbirds.
 I think this is one of the most recognizable scenes of Tongli.

-23. No 1.
+25. No 1.
 Silk factory

 Silk Factory Suzhou China

-Silk is a major industry in Suzhou.
+Silk production is a major industry in Suzhou.
 In fact, students learn how to take care of silkworms in school here.
+Part of their curriculum is to take home and raise silkworms properly.

 I can’t believe that Dave and I have never visited a silk factory before in all our travels.
+I was captivated by the process.
+The silk industry in China dates back to 8500 years!

 Silkworms are reared at the factory where they are given plenty of mulberry leaves to munch on before they See from the worms to the silk-making, boiling and threading.